ryanmccloy/paradise-paddles/README.md

 You can view this at https://paradise-paddles-fe9fumxx2-ryan-mccloys-projects.vercel.app/

 Paradise Paddles is a web application that offers water activity rentals, including paddle boards and kayaks.
 Users can browse the website, see prices and FAQs, and reserve a rental.
 This project is built using Vite and React, styled with Tailwind CSS, with Supabase for storage and managing the remote state.
+This webpage is currently only styled for desktop and iPad.

 ## Table of Contents